CURING LIVE ROCK

 against ammonia burn, but you still have to change it.

-Salinity and temperature are the two key parameters
+Salinity and temperature are the two things that

 will help the rock cure faster.
-The first
+It will not

-salinity to levels near where you will be
+levels near where you will be keeping it

 Note these are not suggested parameters for running